ArkitShah/music_recommender/readme.md

 	array(['HipHop', 'Dance'], dtype=object)

-It should look something like [this](music-recommendation-prediction.ipynb)
+It should look something like [this](music-recommendation-prediction.ipynb).

 ## 2. Training and Measuring the accuracy of the model